 When you create a cluster with Dataplane V2, network policy logging is built in.
 To see when your Pod objects allow and deny connections, configure the logging CRD on your cluster.

-Dataplane V2 is available and provides the same features on GKE and on other Anthos clusters environments.
+Dataplane V2 is available and provides the same features on GKE and on other GKE clusters environments.
 See Availability of Dataplane V2 for more details.

 How Dataplane V2 works